tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 After trying to explain to the police the same things she told me, Sarah was put into a psychiatric facility.

 I tried to visit her a few times, but all she’d do was scream at me.
-Pleading to find Alfie and kill the “thing that stole his place”.
+Pleading to find Alfie and kill “that thing that stole his place”.
 Eventually it became too painful to see her.
 So, I stopped going.

 I abandoned her in there.
 I betrayed my vows by abandoning the person who showed me what it was like to live.